-BEWOP (Boosting Effectiveness in Water Operator Partnerships) is a 5-year research and outreach initiative aimed at boosting the effectiveness of WOPs (Water Operator Partnerships) around the world.
-BEWOP, launched in September 2013, is a collaboration between IHE Delft and UN-Habitat’s Global Water Operators’ Partnership Alliance (GWOPA), the organization leading the global WOPs movement.
+BEWOP (Boosting Effectiveness in Water Operator Partnerships) was a 5-year research and outreach initiative aimed at boosting the effectiveness of WOPs (Water Operator Partnerships) around the world.
+BEWOP, launched in September 2013, was a collaboration between IHE Delft and UN-Habitat’s Global Water Operators’ Partnership Alliance (GWOPA), the organization leading the global WOPs movement.
 BEWOP aims to address a potential paradox of the WOPs approach: operators are uniquely placed to share their experience and technical expertise with their peers, yet they sometimes lack the didactical capacity to effectively transfer their knowledge and the ability to manage the partnership process.
 The goal of BEWOP is to strengthen knowledge transfer and change processes in WOPs in order to maximize the potential for operational improvements of water operators.
-Uta Wehn leads the activity on Knowledge Management between and within water operators.
-More information about the project can be found here.

 In order to harness environmental data and knowledge to effectively and efficiently manage water resources, the WeSenseIt project developed citizen observatories of water.
-The key aspect of WeSenseIt is the direct involvement of user communities in the data collection process: WeSenseIt enables citizen involvement by collecting data via an innovative combination of easy-to-use sensors and monitoring technologies as well as harnessing citizens collective intelligence, i.e. the information, experience and knowledge embodied within individuals and communities.
+The key aspect of WeSenseIt was the direct involvement of user communities in the data collection process: WeSenseIt enabled citizen involvement by collecting data via an innovative combination of easy-to-use sensors and monitoring technologies as well as harnessing citizens collective intelligence, i.e. the information, experience and knowledge embodied within individuals and communities.
 The citizen observatory of water were tested and validated in three case studies in water management in collaboration with water management and civil protection agencies in the UK, the Netherlands and Italy.
 These case studies cover the entire hydrologic cycle with a major focus on variables responsible for flood and drought occurrences.
 (Funding: EC FP7, 2012-2016).
-In the WeSenseIt project, Uta Wehn lead the Governance and Social Innovation work package and she was the Deputy Scientific Director, with a special focus on innovation.

 RECENT AND ON-GOING CAPACITY DEVELOPMENT PROJECTS